asaggi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####3.
 Training Model approach

 I utilized the AdamOptimizer from within TensorFLow to optimize.
 Also, I tried a few different batch sizes (see below), but settled at 128 as that seemed to perform better than batch sizes larger or smaller than that.
-I ran only 10 epochs, primarily as a result of time and further performance gains, as it was already arriving at nearly 97-98% validation accuracy, and further epochs resulted in only marginal gains while continuing to increase time incurred in training.
+I ran 20 epochs, primarily as a result of time and further performance gains, as it was already arriving at nearly 97-98% validation accuracy, and further epochs resulted in only marginal gains while continuing to increase time incurred in training.
 Additionally, there is no guarantee that further improvement in validation accuracy does anything other than just overfit the data (although adding dropout to the model does help in that regard).

 For the model hyperparameters, I stuck with a mean of 0 and standard deviation/sigma of 0.1.
 An important aspect of the model is trying to keep a mean of 0 and equal variance, so these hyperparameters attempt to follow this philosophy.
 I tried a few other standard deviations but found a smaller one did not really help, while a larger one vastly increased the training time necessary.

-BATCH_SIZE = 150
+BATCH_SIZE = 128
 EPOCH 20 ...
-Validation Accuracy = 0.979

-BATCH_SIZE = 150
-EPOCH 12 ...
-Validation Accuracy = 0.970

-BATCH_SIZE = 128
-EPOCH 12 ...
-Validation Accuracy = 0.970
+Validation Accuracy = 0.953

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 0.891.
-* validation set accuracy of 0.88.
+* validation set accuracy of 0.95.
-* test set accuracy of 0.84.
+* test set accuracy of 0.89.

 I picked Lenet architecture for this problem, as it is a well studied, documented and tested approach for image classification problem at hand.
 Initially, I tested with various "epoch", "batch size" and "learning rate" values.
 I noticed that as my epoch's increase, my accuracy started dicreasing.
 Then I introduced the concept of "dropouts" in the model, which eventually helped to reduce overfitting.
 After that, reducing the "epoch's" didn't seem to reduce the efficiency of my model, but it definitely reduced the run time.
-So I settled with a value of 12, which was giving me a run time of 3 minutes on a mac book pro with 16 Gigs of ram and Intel i5 Processor with integrated graphics.
+So I settled with a value of 20, which was giving me a run time of ~5 minutes on a mac book pro with 16 Gigs of ram and Intel i5 Processor with integrated graphics.
 Changing the batch size from 150 to 128 increased some percentage of validation accuracy.
 It did increase the run time, but didn't effect the accuracy much. that's why I chose 128 as batch size.
 Droupout's "keep probability" was set to 0.5, so as to keep atleast half test data while training.
 I didn't fiddle much with the "learning rate" as it was initially set to 0.001, so it kind of gave me reasonable results in somewhat reasonable time.